 Proving your case brings us to the ultimate question of which one you should pursue.

-Chiropractic treatment or physical therapy?
+Chiropractic treatment or physical therapy after a car accident?
 It is a valid question with an answer that you may have expected in the first place: both.

 One choice is to use both because chiropractors and physical therapists share several similarities and several differences that make them equally important to your recovery.